HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |:---|:---|
 |Message Format|"%1"
 |Severity|Warning
-|Resolution|Check issues related to firewall & check if the folder has been mounted properly
+|Resolution|Check issues related to firewall & check if the folder has been mounted properly.

 ### HpeWolfram.1.0.MountSuccess
 Mount operation was successful.